AIGAdc/dcdesignweek.org/_events/consciousness-and-connectivity.markdown

 is-featured-on-home-page: true
 ---

-Join us for a unique gathering with interdisciplinary artist and healer Artis Moon, at Take 5 Meditation, Washington, D.C.'s premiere meditation only studio in Dupont Circle.
+Join us for a unique gathering with interdisciplinary artist and healer Artis Moon, at Take 5 Meditation, Washington, D.C.'s premiere meditation-only studio in Dupont Circle.
 Come explore the connection between consciousness and creativity.

-A guided meditation with sound bath and suggested meditation techniques and visualizations to 'try at home' for inspiration or creative breakthroughs will be offered.
+Artis will guide you through a meditation experience with full sound bath, and offer suggested meditation techniques and visualizations to 'try at home' for inspiration or creative breakthroughs.

-Journaling, visualization, energetic release, and aura cleansing, facilitated by the healing sounds and vibrations of wooden flute, drums, rattles, and crystal and metal singing bowls will gently guide you on a journey home to your Self.
+This soul-soothing session will ride out the full moon vibes from earlier in the week, incorporating breath work, energetic release, intention-setting, visualization, journaling, drawing, grounding into the physical body, and aura cleansing.
+Facilitated by the healing sounds and vibrations of wooden flute, drums, rattles, and crystal and metal singing bowls, and chimes, Artis will lovingly guide you on a journey of discovery, back home to your Self.

 Bring water and a journal if you wish.
+Writing and drawing materials will also be provided.
 No experience necessary!

 What can I expect?
 R&R!!!!!!
-Wind down after a long week to cultivate space for you.
+Wind down after a long week to cultivate time & space for You.
+Beverages and healthy snacks will be served afterwards.